-When was the last time you upgraded the security system at your property?
+When was the last time you upgraded the security system on your property?
 It’s probably been a while.
 We upgrade our computers and smartphones regularly — perhaps once every couple of years.
-But when it comes to upgrading building security systems, it’s too often an afterthought.
+But with upgrading building security systems, it’s too often an afterthought.

 Here are five benefits of upgrading your property’s security system: